Schoolcomms Terms and Conditions for Schools v5.1

 participating members or entities, or an organisation which operates or owns such a network, where

-Schemes which are supported for Parent Payments may include Direct Debit (for Bank Transfer payments),
+Schemes which are supported for Parent Payments may include Direct Debit (for Instant Bank Transfer payments),

 PayPoint (for PayPoint Payments) and MasterCard and Visa (for Card Payments), and where the